-Use address AUTOSTART routine-name to install your routine for autostarting. "address" must be a multiple of \$0400 in empty Flash ROM; HEX 7C00 is commonly used on IsoMax V0.5 or earlier version, and HEX 3C00 is commonly used on IsoMax V0.6 or newer version.
+Use address AUTOSTART routine-name to install your routine for autostarting. "address" must be a multiple of \$0400 in empty Flash ROM; HEX 7C00 is commonly used.

 To clear your application and remove the autostart, use SCRUB.
 This restores the IsoPod to its factory-new state.